Root Canal Treatment in Turkey: Procedure, Pain, Recovery, and Cost

 1. Once the tooth is numb, the endodontist removes any decay and existing dental restorations, such as fillings and crowns.

-2. An access cavity is prepared.
-It is an opening through which the dental tools can reach into the pulp chamber.
+2. An access space is prepared.
+This is an opening through which dental instruments can reach the pulp chamber.

 3. The endodontist removes the infected pulp and debris using special files or a rotary system.